cvk98/Proxmox-load-balancer/README.md

-#### <p align="center"> If you have problems with encoding due to the bestconfig library, then use version 0.3.0 of the balancer!

 ## Proxmox-load-balancer Pro v0.6.0  (<strike>Run in PyCharm</strike>)

 If you use this script and it works correctly - please do not be lazy to put a star.
 This motivates me very much to develop my product.
 If you lack some functions, write about it.
 I will try to add them if they fit into the product concept.